Mo-21/my-note/README.md

 # My Note

-My Note is a dynamic and feature-rich note-taking application built with modern web technologies including Next.js 14, TypeScript, NextAuth for authentication, NextUI for UI components, React Query for data fetching and state management, and Prisma as the ORM for interacting with the database.
+My Note is a dynamic and feature-rich note-taking application built with modern web technologies including Next.js 14, TypeScript, NextAuth, NextUI, React Query for data fetching and state management, and Prisma.
 This application allows users to effortlessly create, edit, delete, pin, archive, and tag their notes.
 With the seamless integration of React Query's optimistic updates, all actions are reflected instantly in the UI without a single page refresh, providing a smooth and responsive user experience.

 ![homepage](./public/mynote-homepage.png)